ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-asia.md

 >
 > Then log in to your database to list the prefixes of the tables already inside.
 This is to avoid choosing a table "prefix" already used by another of your sites.
 >
-> - To connect to your database linked to your Web Hosting plan, see [this guide](https://docs.ovh.com/asia/en/hosting/creating-database/#accessing-the-phpmyadmin-interface).
+> To connect to your database linked to your Web Hosting plan, see [this guide](https://docs.ovh.com/asia/en/hosting/creating-database/#accessing-the-phpmyadmin-interface).
-> - To connect to a database on a Cloud DB, see [this guide](https://docs.ovh.com/gb/en/clouddb/connecting-to-database-on-database-server/).
 >

 ### Step 2 - start manual installation